travisgoodspeed/gbrom-tutorial/README.md

 ## About the CLI

-So far, we've been using this tool in the GUI, but when you get to larger projects you'll want to automate some things with the GUI.
+So far, we've been using this tool in the GUI, but when you get to larger projects you'll want to automate some things with the CLI.
 By default it launches the GUI, so you'll want to add `-platform offscreen -e` when running it standalone, to both avoid opening windows and to exit on completion.